-- Selected and Approved Candidates are required to pay for $40 background check.
+- Selected and Approved Candidates are required to pay for a $40 background check.

 - Must be willing to commit to a consistent shift each week during our busy season.

-- Needs to apply below, interview and attend orientation sessions.
+- Needs to submit an application. interview and attend orientation sessions.

 How to become a volunteer: